 Step 7: Subtract your payments and refundable credits.

 Did you or your partner have money withheld by an employer?
 That money goes in here.
+Did you send in estimated quarterly payments?
+Those go here.

 Step 8: Pay in or get a refund.